-Read on to see how I added curb appeal with a small budget and simple tools.
+Read on to see how I added curb appeal to our rockery wall with a small budget and simple tools.
+Not to toot my own horn, but I think you will be amazed by this rockery wall transformation.

 This post contains affiliate links.
 Feel free to read our disclosure policy.